Noémi Speiser is the author of two classic braiding references:

 It covers every known textile braiding technique in the world, plus several “braiding-like” techniques – a totally incredible variety.
 Beyond the structural analyses, she also gives hands-on suggestions for creating these.
 I’m sure most textile libraries and guilds have a copy, though it is somewhat obscure because of being self-published.
 The book isn’t impressive-looking – it’s a large, spiral-bound paperback with no color pictures, but what it contains on braiding can’t be found anywhere else in one volume, and a lot of it probably can’t easily be found anywhere else, period.
 Very dense – this is not light reading, but is very fun browsing for a textile geek!

 The Manual does include a large, dense section on loop braiding, but if your main braiding interest is loop braiding, I highly recommend Speiser’s Old English Pattern Books for Loop Braiding.

-Old English Pattern Books for Loop Braiding is the most complete reference on loop braiding anywhere, as well as a very interesting account of Speiser’s research into loop braiding.
+Old English Pattern Books for Loop Braiding is the most complete reference book available on loop braiding, as well as a very interesting account of Speiser’s research into loop braiding.
 It includes instructions for all the braids in the (then known) 15th and 17th Century European manuscripts on loop braiding – with the exception of the “letterbraids” which have since been decoded by Speiser’s student Joy Boutrup.
 Many or most of these are braids that require more than one braider working together to make them, but there are plenty of single-braider braids as well.

 (At least two old manuscripts with loop braiding instructions have come to light since OEPBforLB was published: The Nun’s Book, and Natura Exenterata a.k.a. the Serene document, as well as some documentation in German.)